 Liability for burn injuries depends on the circumstances surrounding your accident:

-A burn can injure the skin in many different ways depending on the type of dangerous element the victim contacted.
-The type of burn can determine the treatment plan, recovery timeline and severity of the injury.
+A burn can injure the skin in many different ways depending on the type of dangerous element the burn injury victim contacted.
+The type of burn can determine the treatment plan, maximum recovery timeline and severity of the injury.
 Different types of burns can occur in different settings.
 An electrical burn, for example, might be more common in a workplace with electric components, such as at a construction site.
 Burns exist in four different types.

 The type of burn is especially important in understanding how to treat the patient.
 A physician will recommend different treatments for an electrical burn compared to a thermal burn, for example.
 The type of burn can also matter in terms of how the injury will ultimately affect the victim.
-Thermal and chemical burns commonly cause extensive scarring, for instance, while an electrical burn could only impact a victim internally.
+Thermal and chemical burns commonly cause extensive scarring, for instance, while an electrical burn could only impact a burn injury victim internally.

 Burn severity in Colorado is an important element to factor into your injury claim or lawsuit.
 In general, the more severe your burn injury, the more your claim will be worth.
 A severe burn injury that will leave permanent scarring or disfigurement, require expensive medical care, or give you a disability may qualify you for greater compensation than a minor burn injury in Colorado.
 Burn severity can also determine key elements such as how long it will take to recover from your injury.

 The most minor type of burn injury is a first-degree burn.
 It affects the uppermost layer of skin and does not cause blistering.
 It often appears red.
 A victim might not need medical care for a first-degree burn unless it is larger than four inches or in a vulnerable area, such as the joints or the face.